colinpaicemq/SMFFormatter/README.md

 1. TRIPLET(..)
 ETRIPLET will generate the code to loop round for each section
 1. Hundredth's of a second - used in SMF 30
 1. Units of 128 microseconds - used in SMF 30 IO times
+1. Lookup fields to map bit masks to descriptions

 ## Accumulate fields
 From my work with MQ performance, I know that it is very useful to be able to summarise CPU and response times.